Libbum/xmonad/README.md

 ## About

-My xmonad config - still quite actively changing at the moment.
+My xmonad config - still quite actively changing.
 Screen shots will be updated regularly until I'm happy with everything.
 I have little to no knowledge of Haskell at the moment, so if you can see some improvements to my coding I'm all ears.

 ## Design concepts